Bank of America Center (Orlando, Florida): History

 April 1985, the Pillar-Bryton Company announced plans and unveiled the model for a new development in downtown Orlando, Florida on a 10-acre site off Orange Avenue named "du Pont Centre", the overall project cost was estimated to be $400 million once completed, with the first building costing $78 million.
 The announcement was made by the owner of the development company and an Orlando resident which was William DuPont III, heir to the Du Pont family fortune.
 In 1985, Forbes estimated the 32-year-old heir's wealth to be at least $125 million.

 William du Pont III later sold the remaining undeveloped property.
 Bad investments and business deals caused him to also sell his ownership interest in the building in the 1990s.

-The building is slated to be undergoing $1–2 million renovations every year up until 2020 which may total $8 million by the current owners.
-The current owners acquired the property via acquisition of Parkway Properties in a multibillion-dollar deal.
-Parkway Properties purchased the building in May 2011 for approximately $61 million.
+In September 2009, Eola Capital bought the building as part of its $1.1 billion acquisition of 22 office buildings owned by Miami–based America's Capital Partners.
+Eola Capital was then merged into Parkway Properties and the building was also purchased as part of the $462 million deal in April 2011.

 In January 2018, a San Diego–based real estate firm Southwest Value Partners purchased the building for $81.86 million along with two other downtown Orlando buildings in a package deal valued over $208 million.
+Later in August that year, the company planned to renovate the building, with HKS, Inc. chosen as the architect.

+In January 2020, City National Bank of Florida secured a deal to lease 13500 sqft of office space in the building.
+The bank also secured naming rights for the building's signage.
+The company then moved to the building in the same year and the new signage was installed in June 2020.